 Oceana’s campaign and others have made tremendous strides, prompting big brands like Unilever (Ponds and Dove) and L'Oreal to announce the removal of shark squalane from their cosmetics brands.
 And much of the EU shifted to using only plant-based squalene/squalane by 2010.

 With that being said, there’s still a long way to go.
 The market is highly unregulated, and brands have no legal obligation to let consumers know the source of their squalane (or any other ingredient, for that matter).
 Other than South Korea, no nation has an individual customs code for squalane; instead, squalane is usually included in the "fish oils" customs categories.
 This makes it difficult to monitor and study trends in production and commercial exchanges on the global market of shark squalene.
 (1)

 Plus, US and EU prohibitions tend to be based on proven toxicity studies, rather than sourcing concerns.
 Squalane by itself is not only benign and non-toxic, but actually made and used by plants and animals to make hormones like cholesterol and cortisol.
 (8)

 “Consumers deserve the full information to make educated decisions about what they put into – or onto – their bodies.
 Many people are completely unaware that the cosmetics industry is a major source of fishing pressure on deep-sea sharks.
 Yet, given the choice, who would opt for cosmetics made from vulnerable sharks, especially when plant-based alternatives are available?” says Oceana’s shark expert, Dr. Allison Perry.

-Our cosmetics don’t have to, nor should they, harm our environment and the creatures whom we share it with.
-Let’s use information to empower ourselves as consumers, so that we can make choices that have a positive and healthy impact on our bodies, and the world.
+Our cosmetics don’t have to, nor should they, harm our environment and the creatures with whom we share it.
+Let’s use information to empower ourselves as consumers, so that we can make choices that have positive and healthy impacts on our bodies and the world.